jackma-00/ftuser/docs/BACKTEST_ANALYSIS.md

 ## Understanding Your Strategy Performance Results

-This guide helps you analyze and interpret backtest results from your **three independent trading strategies**.
+This guide helps you analyze and interpret backtest results from the **three independent trading strategies** examples.
 Each strategy has different characteristics, so analysis approaches vary by strategy type and risk profile.

 ---